cocos/cocos-docs/README.md

 ## Contribution

+This is a dynamically updated user document, and your reading and feedback is the driving force behind our progress.
-If you encounters any typo or content problem please report issue in this repo.
+If you encounters any typo or content problem please [report issue](https://github.com/cocos-creator/creator-docs/issues/new) in this repo.
 Pull requests are welcome!

 ### Style Guide for Chinese documents